Luckykarter/ML_BinaryNetwork/README.md

   https://storage.googleapis.com/laurencemoroney-blog.appspot.com/horse-or-human.zip

-Archives must be placed in 'resourse' folder relative to the script
+The archive has to be unpacked and chosen in the script